When protection becomes productive

 That internal narrative is wrong.
 It’s also expensive.

-Research from Clinical Psychology Review (2021) found that people who struggled to set interpersonal boundaries were more likely to report symptoms of anxiety and depression, highlighting boundaries as a protective mental health factor [2].
-The data is clear: people without boundaries don’t perform better.
+Clinicians and researchers consistently observe that people who struggle to set interpersonal boundaries report higher rates of anxiety and depression symptoms, making boundary capacity a protective mental health factor [2].
+People without limits don’t perform better.
 They burn out faster and recover slower.

 Boundaries protect your capacity to perform – they’re not about doing less but about protecting your energy for the things that matter most.
 A boundary is the difference between choosing what you do and reacting to what everyone asks of you.